cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 `spendableAmount` = `balance` - `notBondedLockedAmout`
 Whereas `notBondedLockedAmout`  = `lockedAmount` - `Min(LockedAmount, DelegatedLockedAmount)`

-As seen in the formula `notBondedLockedAmout` can only be 0 or a positive value when `DelegatedLockedAmount` < `LockedAmount` if the `notBondedLockedAmout` is positive then `spendableAmount` is less than the actual balance.
+As seen in the formula `notBondedLockedAmout` can only be 0 or a positive value when `DelegatedLockedAmount` < `LockedAmount`.
 Let call `NewDelegatedLockedAmount` is the `delegatedLockedAmount` when applying N slash

 1. Case 1: where originally `DelegatedLockedAmount` > `lockedAmount` but when applying the slash amount the `NewDelegatedLockedAmount` < `lockedAmount` then
     * When not applying slash  `notBondedLockedAmout` will be 0